cympfh/cumin/src/spec/struct.md

 After you declared structs, you can apply them.

 For example, the previous struct `X` has three fields `x`, `n` and `s`.
-You can create `X` values by appling three values.
+You can create `X` Values by appling three Values.

 ```rust,noplaypen
 X(0, 123, "yellow")
 ```

-Applied values can be any expression.
+Applied Values can be any Expression.

 ```rust,noplaypen
 let n = -3;